CrowdStrike/terraform-provider-crowdstrike/docs/resources/default_prevention_policy_linux.md

 ### Optional

 - `cloud_anti_malware` (Attributes) Use cloud-based machine learning informed by global analysis of executables to detect and prevent known malware for your online hosts. (see [below for nested schema](#nestedatt--cloud_anti_malware))
+- `cloud_data_protection_visibility` (Boolean) Whether to enable the setting.
+Allows the sensor to monitor and analyze data flows for protection against data breaches and leaks, and to improve data-related detections.
 - `custom_blocking` (Boolean) Whether to enable the setting.
 Block processes matching hashes that you add to IOC Management with the action set to "Block" or "Block, hide detection".
 - `dbus_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor local D-Bus traffic for malicious patterns and improved detections.
 - `description` (String) Description of the prevention policy.